Kimberly is a California native who incorporates water-conscious landscape design in an effort to live sustainably.

 Xeriscaping, often misspelled as Xeroscaping or Zeroscaping, is the style of landscaping designed for low water usage.
 The term xeriscaping has been around since the early 1980s.
 Coined by Denver Water in Colorado, the term is now being used throughout the world to describe low water use landscaping.

-When we think of water-conscious landscaping, we may be thinking of cacti or rocks, and maybe think, "Too many prickles and thorns!"
-There are a variety of cacti and succulents that have no prickles and can provide an unexpected pop of color to your landscaping when flowering.
+When we think of water-conscious landscaping, we may think of rocks or cacti—too many prickles and thorns!
+However, there are a variety of cacti and succulents that have no prickles and can provide an unexpected pop of color to your landscaping when flowering.
 There are many low water use plants available in California and just about anywhere in the world.
-There are a wide variety of plants to choose from: flowering plants, evergreens, trees, shrubs, and more.
+There are a wide variety of plants to choose from.

 Designing low water use landscaping can be done by just about anyone.
 There is no need for you to spend lots of money paying someone else for a design.
 You will have some planning to do.
 I suggest starting with a simple design and leaving room for additional plants later.